-

 Which rules apply to defective artificial intelligence systems, i.e. artificial intelligence systems that do not provide the safety that the public at large is entitled to expect?

-In Italy, the legal framework governing defective AI systems is influenced by several areas of law, including consumer protection, product liability, and specific regulations.
+In Italy, the legal framework governing defective AI systems is influenced by several areas of law, including consumer protection, product liability, and special regulations.

-AI systems are not explicitly covered by current regulations, but they can cause damage when integrated into a product.
+AI systems are not explicitly covered by current liability regulations, but they can cause damage when used as they are, or when integrated into a broader product (e.g., an AI system used as a safety component of a vehicle).
 However, existing laws may not fully address AI-related complexities.
 For example, the liability exemption for development risks might not apply to AI, and identifying the liable party can be difficult since the focus is mainly on the producer.
 To address these issues, the EU Commission has proposed revising Directive 85/374/EEC which should include AI systems and AI-enabled goods as “products.”
 The current version of the Directive has several shortcomings concerning the burden of proof (i.e., the need, in order to obtain compensation, to prove the product was defective and that this caused the damage suffered) which is challenging for injured persons to satisfy in complex cases (e.g. when the damage is caused by AI-embedded products).
 The revision will therefore encourage the roll-out and uptake of such new technologies, including AI, while ensuring that claimants can enjoy the same level of protection irrespective of the technology involved.

-Although not yet fully implemented, the upcoming EU AI Act will create a comprehensive regulatory framework for AI across the EU, including Italy.
-This regulation will classify AI systems into different risk categories and impose varying levels of obligations and requirements on providers and deployers to ensure safety and compliance.
+In this respect, although not yet applicable in full, the EU AI Act creates a comprehensive regulatory framework for AI across the EU, including Italy.
+This regulation adopts a risk-based approach, classifying AI systems into different risk categories and imposing varying levels of obligations and requirements on providers and deployers to ensure safety and compliance.
+The regulation provides for pecuniary sanctions up to 7% of the global annual turnover of a company; however, it does not establish an ad-hoc right for compensation in favor of individuals that have suffered damages from AI systems.

 -